David Livingstone (19 March 1813 - 1 May 1873)

 This Is His Story

-Following a long period of ill health, the pioneering Scotsman died in Chitambo (Modern Zambia) on 1 May 1873.
-While his heart was buried in Africa his body was returned to Britain and lies in Westminster Abbey, London.
+Livingstone spent almost 30 years in Africa, exploring vast swathes of the continent.
+He died in Chitambo (Modern Zambia) on 1 May 1873.
+While his heart was buried in Africa, his body was returned to Britain and lies in Westminster Abbey, London.